Jerry King (musician)

+Jerry King (born 1956) is a Wisconsin-based composer and multi-instrumentalist primarily known as the founder, guitarist, and bassist for progressive rock band Cloud Over Jupiter.

 History

 King first formed the Central Wisconsin rock group called Zany Starblaster in 1977.
 The band played rock stages all about the U.S. Midwest through 1980 when the band tired of the road work and dissolved.
 Studio and live recordings of the group surfaced later and King released the best of the tracks in 2019.

 For influences, King told It's Psychedelic Baby!
-Magazine, "In the early days I listened to a lot of Grand Funk Railroad.
-Their first three albums were critical in my learning.
-The first album by the band Soup, from the early 70’s, was another main inspiration.
-And Jack Casady from Jefferson Airplane and Hot Tuna as well.
-When I started out with the 6 string guitar, everything was Jimi Hendrix and Eric Clapton in Cream, and attempting to emulate their guitar playing.
-I would listen to a lot of bands like Yes, Emerson Lake & Palmer, King Crimson, Todd Rundgren, Blue Öyster Cult, Flash, Roxy Music, Be Bop Deluxe, Led Zeppelin, Black Sabbath, Genesis, Captain Beyond, Jukka Tolonen, Focus, Gentle Giant and a bit later discovered bands like Gong, Gilgamesh and Brand X."
+Magazine that he grew up listening to rock music, including funk rock and early progressive rock.

 Recordings

 He traveled around the US for the next decade until he finally settled again in Wisconsin, where he formed several bands which performed regularly.
 In 2013 he built his studio and proceeded to work on all new original material that later was released under his band name, Cloud Over Jupiter.

-King told Progression magazine, “One thing leads to another; it’s an expanding spider web of communication,” King says.
-“The threads are many.
-We’re all scratching each others’ backs via phone, Internet file-sharing and Skype!
-It's a family of artists who have the same vision, pretty much.
-I would say we believe in music that promotes Rock In Opposition, experimentation, progressive rock and jazz.
-That basically is where we’re coming from.”